rgeissen/teradata-trusted-data-agent/README.md

 1.  **Deep Insight:** The **Live Status** panel is more than a log; it's a real-time window into the AI's mind, revealing its reasoning, tool selection, and the raw data it receives.
 This makes it an indispensable tool for debugging, learning, and building trust in AI systems.
 2.  **Unprecedented Flexibility:** Unlike static applications, the Trusted Data Agent allows you to dynamically configure your LLM provider, select specific models, and even edit the core **System Prompt** that dictates the agent's behavior—all from within the UI.
-3.  **Comparative LLM Analysis:** The ability to instantly switch between different LLM providers (e.g., Google and Anthropic) and their models is a critical feature for developers.
+3.  **Comparative LLM Analysis:** The ability to instantly switch between different LLM providers (e.g., Google, Anthropic, and AWS Bedrock) and their models is a critical feature for developers.
 It allows for direct, real-time testing of how different reasoning engines interpret the same MCP tools and prompts.
 This is invaluable for validating the robustness of MCP capabilities and understanding the nuances of various LLMs in an enterprise context.

 This combination of power and transparency makes it the definitive tool for anyone serious about developing or deploying enterprise-grade AI data agents.